ervandew/keyring/README.rst

     -h, --help            show this help message and exit -k KEYRING, --keyring=KEYRING
                           the keyring to use (default: login)
+    --hash=HASH           run the password through the specified hash before outputting it
+    --salt                combined with --hash, the key will be used as a salt --pbkdf2              use pbkdf2 with optional --hash and --salt to hash the password for output
     -t TEMPFILE, --tempfile=TEMPFILE
                           write get/password/username to a tempfile (deleted 1s after creation)